 Section 3107(1)(a) of the Michigan No-Fault Act is the specific statutory section that entitles auto accident victims to be compensated for "attendant care" rendered by family members.
 Courts in Michigan have held that the word “services” in this section of the No-Fault statute includes both skilled and unskilled attendant care as well as supervision.
 The courts have also held that attendant care can be provided by family members as long a physician deems the services are reasonable and necessary.

 Once it is established that a person requires and is provided attendant care, the insurer is obligated to pay for the attendant care regardless of whether it is being provided by family or friends.
 The moral obligations of family members to care for one another are completely irrelevant to an insurer's liability for payment of attendant care provided by family and friends.
 The accident victim can select any person to provide these services.

 In order to submit a claim for attendant care you must provide the insurer with "reasonable proof of the fact and of the amount of loss sustained."
-This is usually done by submitting a claim, in the form of written documentation, to the insurer with: (1) the name of the injured claimant; (2) the name and address of the care provider; (3) the days and number of hours the care was provided; (4) the specific types of care provided; and (5) a note from a physician stating that the care is necessary, including the number of days/hours needed (See e.g. Attending Physicians Report).
+This is usually done by submitting a claim, in the form of written documentation, to the insurer with: (1) the name of the injured claimant; (2) the name and address of the care provider; (3) the days and number of hours the care was provided; (4) the specific types of care provided; and (5) a note from a physician stating that the care is necessary, including the number of days/hours needed (See Attending Physician's Report).

 Once the claim is documented, the claimant must then demand an amount to be reimbursed by the insurer, by establishing an hourly rate and then multiplying that rate by the number of hours provided.
 There is no "rate schedule" of how much an insurer must pay for in-home attendant care.
 However, sometimes No-Fault insurers improperly advise claimants that attendant care is limited to $20.00 per day.
-This is wrong and is an attempt by the insurer to limit attendant care to the rate at which Replacement Service Expenses are compensable.
+This is wrong and is an attempt by the insurer to limit attendant care to the rate at which replacement service expenses are compensable.